 Information for Health Professionals

-As part of our #MumsTogther project, funded by Comic Relief, we are working to build relationships with local health and social care professionals and develop referral routes in - and out - of Happy Mums services.
+As part of our #MumsTogther project, funded by Comic Relief, we are working to build relationships with local health and social care professionals in order to support women to access our free services.

-What services do you offer as part of the #MumsTogether project?
+What do you offer as part of the #HappyMumbria project?

 Our project is all about providing peer-led support to women in Carlisle and North Cumbria who are experiencing - or at risk of - perinatal mental health problems.

-You can find out more about these services on our #MumsTogether Project page.
+You can find out more about these services on our #HappyMumbria Project page.

 Women do not need a formal diagnosis of a perinatal mental health problem.
-If a woman feels that our services will be beneficial for her perinatal mental health we are happy to accept a referral.
+If a woman feels that our services will be beneficial for her perinatal mental health we are happy to welcome her.

 Women who develop mental health problems for the first time during pregnancy, or post-natally, are encouraged to access our support.
 They may have approached their Midwife, Health Visitor or GP, although this is not necessary.

-We also accept referrals (or self-referrals) for women who have an existing or recurrent mental health problem who are planning to become pregnant, who are already pregnant or have given birth in the last two years.
+We also accept women who have an existing or recurrent mental health problem who are planning to become pregnant, who are already pregnant or have given birth in the last two years.

 Although we promote our services towards prevention, and mild/moderate perinatal mental health problems, we have worked with women whose experiences are more severe and complex.
-We will discuss with the individual and any health or social care professional involved, on a case by case basis, whether we are the most appropriate service for her needs.
+We will discuss with the individual on a case by case basis, whether we are the most appropriate place to meet her needs.

 We currently promote our services to women living in the Carlisle district (including Brampton, Longtown, Dalston) but we are increasingly working with women from further to the west of the county, including Wigton.
-We will not reject any referral on the basis of geography if the women feels able to access our services.
+We aim to be offering groups in Penrith and West Cumbria by 2021.

-If you are working with a women who you feel may benefit from our peer-support services, you can:
+If you are working with a women who you feel may benefit from our peer-support services, please encourage her to contact us.

 How you do ensure your services are safe?